Noob-can-Compile/noob-can-compile/_posts/2021-04-14-making-autonomous-vehicles-robust-with-active-learning-federated-learning-v2x-communication.markdown

 ## Introduction
 Autonomous vehicles possess a complex system.
 The system is an amalgamation of many technologies including perception, prediction, sensing, localisation, mapping, interactions with cloud platforms and data storage.
-With the advent of autonomous vehicles and organisations looking forward to achieving level 5 autonomy, we have to shift our attention towards data, edge-to-edge computing and better machine learning models to make autonomous vehicles robust and safer for smooth navigation from one part of the world to another, while processing the data and simultaneously preserving privacy wirelessly.
+With the advent of autonomous vehicles and organisations looking forward to achieving level 5 autonomy, we have to shift our attention towards data, edge-to-edge computing and better machine learning models to make autonomous vehicles robust and safer for smooth navigation from one part of the world to another, while processing the data and simultaneously preserving the privacy wirelessly.

 ## Data
 In the new age of technology, data is like the holy grail that every organisation